Loading...

 Stay Hydrated

-Engage in light physical activity, like a short walk, after meals to help regulate blood sugar levels.
+Incorporate light physical activity, such as a short walk after meals, to help enhance insulin sensitivity and lower blood sugar levels.

 healthspan-mbl